GabeScott/standard-works-vault/General Conference/1986 October - Missionary Work Is the Lifeblood of the Church.md

 # Missionary Work Is the Lifeblood of the Church

-*By H. Verlan Andersen - Of the First Quorum of the Seventy*
+By Elder H. Verlan Andersen - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1986 General Conference*